Xilmi/Rotp-Fusion/README.md

 - Fixed null pointer exception in rally.
 - Fixed the combat result diplay factories number when a colony is bio destroyed.
   - Fixed the fix!
+- Systems are scouted before the player is asked to bombard them.
+(Fixed)

 2024.11.28 (BR)
 - New French translations